 If your child doesn’t progress despite well-targeted teaching, you or the teacher should speak to the school or nursery’s Special Educational Needs Coordinator (SENCo).

 If your child has a medical problem that affects their learning (or access to education), you should discuss these issues with the school or nursery.
 They will work with you and any relevant health professionals to implement an effective health plan.
 Medical conditions such as diabetes or asthma are not considered a special educational need or disability, and the educational setting can provide support.
-Northamptonshire County Council have guidance policies for supporting pupils with medical needs in school here.
+How educational settings help are set out in these guidance policies for supporting pupils with medical needs in school

 What the SENCo Will Do